 Step Five – Eliminate Possible Distractions

-People usually find out the hard way that distractions often increase when working from home.
+People usually find out the hard way that distractions often increase when working full-time from their home office.
 From loud neighbors to barking dogs, there’s a variety of factors that can break concentration.
 When it comes to distracting noises, a high-quality pair of noise-canceling headphones can be the difference between a productive workday and a futile one.
 Because of this, business owners with remote workers might consider supplying these to employees who don’t already own a pair.

 In addition, personal distractions can weigh significantly on working parents.
 As an employer, discuss work expectations with team members in this situation.
 Use empathy and try to be as flexible as possible with those who have family obligations.
 Let employees know that you are supportive of work-life balance and are willing to help them figure out a game plan that works for everyone.